Academic Integrity Code

 (4) Denial or revocation of degree.

-- The Dean of Academic Affairs will notify the student in writing within one (1) week of the Committee’s decision.
+- The Vice President for Learning will notify the student in writing within one (1) week of the Committee’s decision.

 - In cases where the Academic Integrity Committee finds in favor of the student, no sanctions will be imposed.

-- Documentation of the hearing and recommendations will be maintained by the Office of the Dean of Academic Affairs and will be destroyed upon the student’s graduation or three years from the date of the Committee’s recommendation whichever comes first.
+- Documentation of the hearing and recommendations will be maintained by the Vice President for Academic Affairs and will be destroyed upon the student’s graduation or three years from the date of the Committee’s recommendation whichever comes first.

 - Presidential Power: Any suspension or any expulsion or denial or revocation of degree imposed will be at all times subject to the approval of the President of the College.
 Nothing in this regulation will be deemed to limit the final authority of the President of the College in all matters relating to violations of the Student Academic Integrity Code and the imposition of discipline therefore, whether by way of probation, suspension, or expulsion.